akkebil/WhatsApp-Contact-Fetcher/README.md

 ## Author and Contact Information

 WhatsApp Contact Fetcher is developed by Ahmet Bilir.
-If you have any questions, suggestions or feedback, you can reach me at [contact info].
+If you have any questions, suggestions or feedback, you can reach me at akke_bil@live.com.